Hey everybody, let's create safer parks together!

-There are few things in life better than sunny park laps with your buddies.
+There are few things in life better than sunny park laps with your buddies, so we've put together our top 5 tips to ensure you are shredding the park safely.
 Unfortunately, we've seen way to many people get severely injured or worse in the park.
 The most frustrating part is that most of the time these collisions could be prevented if proper park etiquette is followed.

-Please share this with you fellow shredders so we create a safer park for everyone.
+This video was made to prevent any more people from falling victim to stupid injuries in the park so please share this with you fellow shredders so we create a safer park for everyone!